 Property acquired after the date of separation is considered separate.
 However, the date of separation can be difficult to prove.
 It’s not always the date one party moves out of the home.

-The law says that the date of separation is the date one of the spouses has decided to end the marriage and objectively acts as if they are no longer in the marital relationship.
-There must be an act of physical separation along with other actions that can clearly show the decision of the spouse to separate.
+The law says that the date of separation is the date one spouse decided to end the marriage and objectively acted as if they were no longer in the marital relationship.
+There must be an act of physical separation, along with other actions, to clearly show a spouse’s decision to separate.

 Hello Divorce CEO Erin Levine answers: What counts as community property?

-The court will examine the overall total fair market value of the entire community estate, weighing it against all the debts the community owes.
+The court will examine the overall total fair market value of the entire community estate.
+They will weigh this information against all debts the community owes.
 At that point, the court can more fairly divide the net community estate.